Brown-banded Carder Bee

 • When to see: May to early June (queens emerging), June through to September for worker bees and males from around August.

-• Population Trend: Decreasing.
-Once widespread in lowland Britain, it is now declining and increasingly restricted to coastal areas.
+• Population Trend: Once widespread in lowland Britain, it is now declining and increasingly restricted to coastal areas.

 How you can help: